 Goldendoodles can come in a variety of colors depending on what color the parents were.
-Golden Retrievers are typically a wide range of cream and golden hues.
-Poodles, on the other hand, can be multicolored, solid black, white, apricot, silver, brown, red, grey or blue, and many other not so standard colors.
+Golden Retrievers typically have a wide range of cream and golden hues.

-- A cream-colored Poodle will only produce cream-colored pups, and black Poodles are most likely to produce black litters.
-Though it is not rare to have a litter with half of the puppies being black and the other half apricot or golden.
+It is not rare to have a litter, with half of the puppies being black and the other half apricot or golden.

 Poodle Color Changes

 Goldendoodles were bred because of their great Golden Retriever personalities and their great hypoallergenic Poodle hair.